Understanding LaunchDarkly metrics

 If you still are unsure what metric to use for your needs after reading this guide, start a Support ticket.

-Flag impact metrics measure changes in audience or system behaviors affected by flag variations.
-Flag impact metrics are unique from other LaunchDarkly metrics in that there are no pre-defined metrics.
+Experimentation and guarded rollout metrics measure changes in audience or system behaviors affected by different flag variations.
+These metrics are unique from other LaunchDarkly metrics in that they are not pre-defined for you.
 You must first create and define what you want a metric to measure before you can use it.
-You can then use the metric with flags and experiments.
+You can then use the metric with guarded rollouts and experiments.

 - how often customers access a URL